ubco-W2022T1-cosc301/project-group06/final_report_group06.md

 ## Introduction

 Our project is an analysis of a 2014 survey of employee mental health in tech workplaces.
-The survey interviewed over a thousand respondents and collected twenty seven points of data per respondent across many countries around the world.
+The survey interviewed over a thousand respondents and collected twenty-seven points of data per respondent across many countries around the world.
 We are interested in this data as it pertains to our personal lives quite a bit, as each of us are going into tech or tech-related fields and have had struggles with mental health in the past.

 ---